General Guide by The All Tomato

 Using the Guide

 The best way to learn is to alternate play and study.
-Start with in-game tools like the Tutorial and Intro Bots, formulate questions, then find answers with the guide.
+Start with in-game tools like the Tutorial, Intro Bots, and Practice Tool; formulate questions, then find answers with the guide.

-Nothing kills enthusiasm like information overload.
+This guide is not intended to be read in one sitting.
 Pace yourself.
-This guide is not intended to be read in one sitting.

 If you encounter an unfamiliar term or concept, look for it in other chapters.
 CTRL+F is your friend!